jemalmazar/RED-p2-photo-grid/README.md

 **Tools & Methods Used**

-The following were used to build this site:
+The following were used to build this page:

 - HTML/CSS
 - Flexbox